guiwitz/napari-serialcellpose/README.md

 ### Properties

 10. After segmentation, properties of the objects can automatically be computed.
 You can select which properties should be computed in the Options tab.
-As defined in ```napari-skimage-regionprops``` properties are grouped by types.
+Properties are those from the `regionprops_table` function of scikit-image.
 If you want to measure intensity properties such as mean intensity, you have to specify which channel (```Analysis channel```) you want to perform the measurement on.

 ### Output